Vanderbilt University officials to review into ChatGPT-written email sent to students after Michigan State shooting

 “The development and distribution of the initial email did not follow Peabody’s normal processes providing for multiple layers of review before being sent,” Benbow said in her statement.
 “The university’s administrators, including myself, were unaware of the email before it was sent.”

-Benbow’s office is launcing an review of what led to the email being sent.
+Benbow’s office is launching a review of what led to the email being sent.
 During this time, Joseph and Assistant Dean Hasina Mohyuddin will “step back from their responsibilities with the EDI office.”

 Three students were killed and five more were injured in a shooting at Michigan State University in East Lansing earlier this month.
 The man police identified as the suspect took his own life when police confronted him afterward.